bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-11-02-death-of-a-nation.md

 Criticism of such a film is of course legitimate and can even be constructive.
 However, the response of Carlton’s chairperson, as reported in your article ‘Carlton chairman criticises its own documentary on Israel’ (20 September), and that of the Jewish Board of Deputies was of a completely different kind.
 It was meant to delegitimise any attempt, in the electronic or printed media, to expose in full the horrors of the Israeli occupation of Palestine.

 People like myself hoped that at least in Britain, unlike other parts of the world, freedom of expression would be respected.
 God forbid, if even in Britain one cannot tell the truth about Palestine, or report the abuses of civil and human rights wherever they occur.

-23 September 2002
+**23 September 2002**

-<![endif]-->
+<br><br>

-**DEATH OF A NATION: THE TIMOR CONSPIRACY
+**DEATH OF A NATION: THE TIMOR CONSPIRACY**<br>
-**_Director:_ David Munro
+_Director:_ David Munro<br>

 ©_/Production Company:_
-Central Independent Television
+Central Independent Television<br>

-_Producer:_ David Munro
+_Producer:_ David Munro<br>

 _Timor Co-producer:_ Max Stahl